eaton/ids/README.md

 Generators are only meant to *create* unique IDs given a set of input parameters.
 NanoID, ULID, and UUIDv1/v3/v5 are examples.

 Hashers are meant to accept almost any input and generate some kind of easily-comparable representation on the other side.
 Nanohash and UUIDv5/v7 are examples.

-## Amazon Product IDs

-- `asin(input: string)` returns the raw input if it's a plausibly-formatted Amazon product ID, and `undefined` if it isn't.
-- `asin.isValid()` and `asin.isIsbn(input: string)` functions are useful for explicit validation
-- `asin.asUrl(input: string)` returns a full Amazon product URL for the ID if it's valid.

-## ISBNs

-- `isbn(input: string)` parses and returns detailed information about the internal structure of any valid ISBN; if valid, the `isbn10` and `isbn13` properties can be used to retrieve both permutations if available.
-- `isbn.asIsbn13(input: string)` is a useful shortcut, returning `undefined` if the ISBN is invalid, and expanding ISBN10s to the full 13 digits, in one step.

 ## Hashes